Farama-Foundation/ViZDoom/doc/Types.md

 #### User (ACS) variables
 - **USER1** - **USER60**

 ACS global int variables can be accessed as USER GameVariables. global int 0 is reserved for reward and is always threaded as Doom's fixed point numeral.
-Other from 1 to 60 (global int 1-60) can be access as USER1 - USER60 GameVariables.
+Other from 1 to 60 (global int 1-60) can be accessed as USER1 - USER60 GameVariables.

 See also:
 - [ZDoom Wiki: ACS](http://zdoom.org/wiki/ACS),